New Student Advising Common Concerns and FAQs

 What if I am an international student and/or live abroad?

-International students and U.S. citizens living abroad will have sessions by appointment as well, so please check your Dickison email for options and choose a time that works well for your schedule.
-We've tried to be very thoughtful about the times sessions are offered to accomodate various timezones.
+International students and U.S. citizens living abroad will also have sessions by appointment, so please check your Dickison email for options and choose a time that works well for your schedule.
+We've tried to be very thoughtful about the time sessions are offered to accommodate various time zones.

 Who is my Academic Advisor at Dickinson?